 Last month, I had the privilege of being a part of my niece’s Cinderella day.
 If you follow me on facebook or instagram, you’ll recognize these photos.
 In the midst of wedding day craze, I managed to steal a few phone photos, but that was about it.
-I’ll follow up with another post about our frugal wedding decor, but as I looked through the pictures of all of our wedding attire, I realized that everyone was sporting either thrifted outfits or clothes that were snatched up at some severely discounted prices.
+I realized that everyone was sporting either thrifted outfits or clothes that were snatched up at some severely discounted prices.

 Now some might say, she did this to a wonderful fault.
 On Wednesday, my niece realized she hadn’t gotten a dress for her rehearsal.
 Yes, the rehearsal and large party that was on Friday evening, so Thursday she headed out to Goodwill and the Lord hand picked the perfect dress just for her.
 Now, as much as I love a good thrift store find, I DO NOT recommend waiting til the day before your event, since most likely, you will not find what you are looking for, but in this case, it was a special God “find.”

-She was so excited to tell me at the rehearsal what she found, and wow, she was gorgeous.
+She couldn’t wait to tell me what she found, and wow, she radiated – gorgeous.
 The intricate embroidery gave the appearance of a high end dress and it fit her like a glove, all for just $5.

 Now, please hear my heart on this.
 A wedding is the most special day of your life.
 If there’s a time when one wants to splurge on something extra special, this is definitely the time to do it, but I am just sharing that there are options.
 I am here to celebrate those options.
 Their choice was to invest in the most gorgeous reception hall and not spend money elsewhere.